dhewm/dhewm3/Configuration.md

 ## Other CVars added in dhewm3

+- `com_disableAutoSaves` if set to `1`, no Autosaves are created when starting a level, and when restarting a level no attempt to load one will be made.
+Defaults to `0` (Autosaves *are* created)
+- `com_numQuicksaves` how many Quicksaves to keep - when creating a Quicksave, the oldest one gets overwritten.
+Defaults to `4`

 - `g_hitEffect` if set to `1` (the default), mess up player camera when taking damage.
    Set to `0` if you don't like that effect.